-As a lover of train travel I enjoy reading about other’s experiences on some of the journeys that I hope to take one day.
-My Mum and her husband took this trip as part of a special birthday celebration (don’t worry Mum I won’t give out the number!!!)
+As a lover of train travel I enjoy reading about other’s experiences on some of the luxury journeys I plan to take in the future.
+My Mum and her husband took this trip as part of a special birthday celebration.

 Arriving at the station to pick up the Eastern and Oriental Express Bangkok to Singapore train was very exciting.
 Firstly we were shown into the beautiful lounge for drinks before being escorted to our cabin where we were greeted by our steward.